mars-rift/spectrespy/README.md

 # SpectreSpy

 ## Overview
 SpectreSpy is a Windows application designed to interact with the Spectre Network API.
-It retrieves and displays various financial data in a modern dark-themed interface, suitable for cryptocurrency and fintech applications.
+It retrieves and displays chain data in a modern dark-themed interface.

 ## Features
 - Fetches network information, price data, health status, and market capitalization from the Spectre Network API.